sugarvillela/JSONFormatter2/README.md

 # JSONFormatter2
 JSON Formatter is a software tool for display, cleanup, editing, and difference of JSON and JSON-like text.
-* Useful for quick viewing of obfuscated JSON, such as from debuggers, toString functions and variable definitions.
+* Useful for quick viewing of obfuscated JSON, such as from debuggers, toString() functions, and variable definitions.
 * Also useful for originating test data or other JSON content.
 * Contains customizations for cleaning debug output from Java or other languages (whose output is similar to JSON but not valid JSON).
 * Diff function allows comparison of similar JSON samples.